Fine-Grained Access Control Where RBAC falls short

 With coarse-grained access control, the authorization to data can be completely permitted or forbidden based on the role.

-But with fine grained access control, in this example attribute based access control(ABAC) is used, you can define more granular and dynamic permissions among users and resources.
+But with fine-grained access control, in this example attribute based access control(ABAC) is used, you can define more granular and dynamic permissions among users and resources.

 2. Remote Access To Data